anzelesnik/R6Lighting/README.md

 # R6Lighting
 This is just a simple project I am working on, which get's data from the game Rainbow Six Siege and turns it into effects on Corsair keyboards with the help of CUE SDK and CUE.NET library by @DarthAffe.

-Unfortunately this does only work offline due to Battleye's memory protection.
-There is a way to get around it, but there is a chance of getting banned!

 ## Current Support

 Currently the program displays the following on the keyboard: